Translators without Borders

 Language data for Nicaragua

-The official language of Nicaragua is Spanish; however, according to the Nicaraguan Population Census from 2007, Nicaraguans on the Caribbean coast speak both indigenous languages and English.
-Some of the most common indigenous languages include Miskito, Sumo, and Rama.
+The official language of Nicaragua is Spanish; however, according to the Nicaraguan Population Census from 2007, Nicaraguans on the Caribbean coast speak both Indigenous languages and English.
+Some of the most common Indigenous languages include Miskito, Sumo, and Rama.

 Curated datasets